 Upon being inhaled, asbestos fibers travel down your throat.
 The asbestos fibers you do not cough up will travel into your lungs’ air tubes or into the exterior lining of your lung and chest wall.
 Wherever the fibers end up and lodge themselves is where they will start to do their damage.

-Asbestos is classified by its fibers—amphibole fibers and chrysotile fibers.
+Asbestos is classified by its fibers amphibole fibers and chrysotile fibers.
 Chrysotile fibers are the more prevalent and so present a greater risk of exposure because they were used more than amphibole fibers in commercial applications.
 Amphibole fibers have the risky characteristic of remaining in your lungs for longer periods of time than chrysotile fibers, if not permanently, and are therefore considered a greater health hazard.

-If you or a loved one is at risk for mesothelioma or asbestos lung cancer development, our team of mesothelioma and asbestos lung cancer attorneys at Zanes Law will do everything from A to Z to help you receive the compensation you deserve for mesothelioma and/or asbestos lung cancer.
+If you or a family member is at risk for mesothelioma or asbestos lung cancer development, our team of mesothelioma and asbestos lung cancer attorneys at Zanes Law will do everything possible to help you receive the compensation you deserve for mesothelioma or asbestos lung cancer.